taneshaa/readingnotes/code-201/class-01.md

 b is for bold! <br>
 i is for italic <br>
 br line break <br>
+link adding a link such as css or js <br>
-hr break between themes- empty elements <br>
+style adding specified styling to HTML hr break between themes- empty elements <br>
 sup is used for things like dates and math <br>
 sub commonly used for foot notes or chemical formlas like H20 <br>